google/oculi/README.md

 *   ... between Input and Output of an *Extract* step: creatives were filtered out because they weren't relevant for this table, e.g. only creatives with faces detected will end up in the `face_annotations` table.

+**`setup_environment.sh` is failing, complaining about version mismatches and/or `EnvironmentError`s.**

+Try using a virtual environment (step 1) to avoid any mismatches between the versions of libraries you already have installed on your system vs. the versions specified in `requirements.txt`.

 ## Authors